kitze/mobx-router/README.md

 - No need to use component lifecycle methods like ```componentWillMount``` to fetch data or trigger a side effect in the store
 - Supported hooks for the routes are: ```beforeEnter```, ```onEnter```, ```beforeExit```, ```onExit```.
 All of the hooks receive ```route```, ```params```, ```store```, and ```queryParams``` as parameters.
 If the ```beforeExit``` or ```beforeEnter``` methods return ```false``` the navigation action will be prevented.
 - The current URL params and query params are accessible directly in the store ```store.router.params``` / ```store.router.queryParams``` so basically they're available everywhere without any additional wrapping or HOC.
-- Navigating to another view happens by calling the ```goTo``` method on the router store, and the changes in the url are reflected automatically.
-So for example you can call ```router.goTo(views.book, {id:5, page:3})``` and after the change is made in the store, the URL change will follow.
+- Navigating to another route happens by calling the ```goTo``` method on the router store, and the changes in the url are reflected automatically.
+So for example you can call ```router.goTo(routes.book, {id:5, page:3})``` and after the change is made in the store, the URL change will follow.
 You never directly manipulate the URL or the history object.
 - ```<Link>``` component which also populates the href attribute and works with middle click or ```cmd/ctrl``` + click
 - Typescript (Converted to typescript by [thdk](https://github.com/thdk))